-Here we go: The next Read America Read Project is April 30th.
+Here we go: The next Read America Read Project is September 30th.

 Leave a book for someone to take anywhere you want.
 This time, ask two people you know to do this also.
 This way the project